Through the Blue

 Pori beach in Koufonisia

 Trip planning is an artform.
-And once you weave in mid-air crying fits, weaning feeding frenzies, and mid-swim poo changes, it takes extra guts and grit.
-So how do you go from barely surviving to actually enjoying the holidays with kids?
-At the risk of overgeneralising, we’ve whittled down six years of hard-fought wisdom into eight tips to get you started:
+Weave in airplane crying fits, weaning feeding frenzies, mid-swim poo changes, and the stroller-mangling sidewalks (if any) of Greece, and it takes extra guts and grit.
+So how do you go from surviving, to enjoying the holidays with kids?
+At the risk of overgeneralising, we’ve whittled down eight years of hard-fought wisdom into nine quick tips to get you started:

-Could anything be better than a villa meters from the shore for families with kids under two?
-Perhaps only if that seaside location also happens to be in the vicinity of a mid-sized village (e.g. Platis Gialos in Sifnos and Panormos in Skopelos).
-When baby takes a snooze, snag a chance to take a swim, stand-up paddle board, wander village shops, and even linger for a Greek coffee.
-And because it stays bright out until eight-ish in summer, an early bedtime means there’s still evening strolls, sunset yoga and sundown drinks to look forward to.
+Is anything better than a villa meters from the shore for families with kids under two?
+Perhaps only if that seaside location also happens to be in the vicinity of a mid-sized village (e.g. Platis Gialos in Sifnos, Livadi in Serifos, Panormos in Skopelos, Mylopotas in Ios, Myrina in Limnos).
+When baby slips into a snooze, snag a chance to swim, wander village shops, and even linger for a Greek coffee.
 You might have to compromise on the beach’s dreamy factor, but the convenience of doorstep proximity is priceless.

-When you’re looking at beach houses, don’t downplay the need for the shore to really be at your doorstep.
-Because a 200-meter walk with bub and beach toys in the blazing summer sun is also not fun.
+When you’re looking for beach houses, like the coveted ski-to-door accommodation set-up of a winter vacation, don’t downplay the need for the shore to really be at your doorstep.
+If you’ve ever had to herd multi-level bubs and beach toys in the blazing sun through a 200 metre dirt path to the shore, you’ll understand why.

-2. When selecting an island, small is beautiful
+3. When selecting an island, small (and less busy) is beautiful

-Unless your kids love lengthy car rides, anywhere you can drive from one end of the island to the other in 30 to 40 minutes is ideal (e.g. Milos, Paros, Skopelos, Alonissos, but not Mykonos).
+Unless your kids love lengthy car rides, anywhere you can drive from one end of the island to the other in 30 to 40 minutes is ideal (e.g. Milos, Paros, Skopelos, Alonissos, but not Mykonos for other reasons).
 Too large (e.g. Crete, Kefalonia, Evia), and you might have to suffer hour-long road trips to get to key attractions (and back).
 Small is simple, and simple, oftentimes less stressful.
-Just remember that small islands also have fewer accommodation options, so it’s critical to book early (more than nine months ahead, ideally) to secure star finds.
+Just remember that small islands are limited with fewer accommodation options, so it’s critical to book early (more than six months ahead, ideally) to secure star finds.

 Even lazy beach days require pro-planning prowess.
-A good dose of foresight and a little research goes a long way: Are the waters calm and shallow?
+A little foresight and some research goes a long way: Are the waters calm and shallow?
 Where should you go on windy days (check wind strength and direction here)?
 Is it organised (i.e. with sunbeds and umbrellas) or without shade?
 Where will you go for food and drink?
 Is parking right behind or do you have to descend 300 steps to get there?
 And then, there’s what to bring.
 If you like to pack light, make sure you select an island with enough organised beach options for you.

 Psilli Ammos Beach Entrance